 In April 2020, the board of directors approved the Esperion Therapeutics, Inc. 2020 Employee Stock Purchase Plan (the "ESPP") which was approved by the Company's shareholders on May 28, 2020.
 The ESPP allows eligible employees to authorize payroll deductions of up to 10% of their base salary or wages up to \$25,000 annually to be applied toward the purchase of shares of the Company's common stock on the last trading day of the offering period.
 Participating employees will purchase shares of the Company's common stock at a discount of up to 15% on the lesser of the closing price of the Company's common stock on the NASDAQ Global Select Market (i) on the first trading day of the offering period or (ii) the last day of any offering period.
 Offering periods under the ESPP will generally be in six months increments, commencing on September 1 and March 1 of each calendar year with the administrator having the right to establish different offering periods.
-During the years ended December 31, 2022 and 2021, the Company recognized \$0.4 million and \$0.7 million of stock compensation expense related to the ESPP, respectively.
-As of December 31, 2022, there have been 339,422 shares issued and 485,578 shares reserved for future issuance under the ESPP.
+During the years ended December 31, 2023 and 2022, the Company recognized \$0.3 million and \$0.4 million of stock compensation expense related to the ESPP, respectively.
+As of December 31, 2023, there have been 610,506 shares issued and 214,494 shares reserved for future issuance under the ESPP.
+The Company paused the ESPP effective as of September 1, 2023, such that the offering period which would otherwise have begun on September 1, 2023 did not commence.
+The administrator will determine the next offering period, pursuant to the ESPP.